scylladb/scylladb/docs/design-notes/redis.md

 ) WITH ... ;
 ```

-Like other stutures mentioned above, a ZSETs strucutre is stored as a
+Like other stutures mentioned above, a ZSETs structure is stored as a
 partition within the ZSETs table.

 ## 5. Implementation of Commands